GenomicMedLab/fantasy-football-rulebook/docs/roster.rst

 Accepted trades are processed immediately without review.
 Concerns of collusion or other :ref:`unsportsmanlike conduct <additional-rule-sportsmanship>` should be brought to the attention of a :ref:`lm`.

+Trades are restricted from the Friday of week 14 of the regular season through the end of the playoffs, following the default ESPN policy.
+In the 2022-23 season, this will be at 3:00AM EST on December 9th, 2022.

 More information about how to trade players can be found `here <https://www.espn.com/fantasy/football/story/_/id/19541648/trading>`_.